 Shut down the computer.

 Remove the original system hard drive and put the new hard drive (HDD or SSD) into the slot to change the boot disk (ignore the operation if you move to a new partition on the same disk);

 Enter the BIOS to change boot order to set the Windows 10 boot from the larger HDD/SSD.

 Until now, Windows 10 change boot partition to another drive has been done.

-It's easy and time-saving to move boot partition to the hard drive (HDD or SSD) with the help of AOMEI Backupper, and you don’t need to reinstall Windows 10/8/7 operating system and the complex configurations that you are not familiar with (I mean if).
+There are two ways to move Windows 10 boot partition to SSD with the help of AOMEI Backupper, and you don’t need to reinstall Windows 10/8/7 operating system and set the complex configurations that you are not familiar with (I mean if).
+It's easy and time-saving.

 Besides, you are allowed to clone Windows 10 to smaller SSD, as long as the destination SSD can hold all the data on Windows 10 boot partition.
 There are many other useful features available in AOMEI Backupper, such as create a system image for Windows 10 regularly to protect your OS, merge or split backup images, real-time sync files or folders, command line cloning, etc.